 The Peak Lodge

-- Casual seating with leather couches and an assortment of table styles will greet you.
+- Casual seating with leather couches and an assortment of table styles, the Peak Lodge offers a unique atmosphere to unwind from your on-mountain adventures.

-- For lunch, take your pick of chef-served stations and even a custom salad station with a host of local produce and house-made dressings.
+- For this upscale day lodge experience, take your pick of chef-served stations and custom salad station with a host of local produce and house-made dressings.

 The original Peak Lodge was built in 1967 as the Summit Terminal, the largest support building for Killington’s first gondola, the highest capacity lift of its day.
 It was the longest ski lift in North America and the world at the time.